Murali-group/PathLinker/example/README.md

 The sample data describes a network with two receptors and three transcription factors, in addition to 6 other proteins.
 There are a total of 20 given interactions in this network.
+All interactions have an arbitrary probability weight of 0.5.
 PathLinker will provide a ranking for these interactions by how likely that are to appear on a signaling pathway between the receptors and transcription factors.

 To run PathLinker on this network, use the command:
 (assuming the example directory is the working directory)